eclipse-tractusx/pcf-exchange-kit/docs/page_adoption-view.md

                 <li> A supplier / commodity-oriented view</li>
             </ul>
             </td>
-            <td>We assume, that a SME will have a weaker negotiating position and assertiveness (as a large company), so it may be more difficult to …
+            <td align="left">We assume, that a SME will have a weaker negotiating position and assertiveness (as a large company), so it may be more difficult to …
                 <ul>
                     <li>request PCF data from (sub)suppliers.</li>
                     <li>forward customers' CO2 targets to (sub)suppliers.</li>
                     <li>negotiate own objectives/targets.</li>
                 </ul>
             </td>
-            <td>He requires sustainability data of parts/materials (e.g., PCF)  for various purposes.
+            <td align="left">He requires sustainability data of parts/materials (e.g., PCF)  for various purposes.
                 <p>He requires standardized data.</p>
                 <p>He also requires product-unspecific sustainability data of suppliers (e.g., production site-specific certificates).</p>
                 He needs data in different phases (e.g., product development, procurement, industrialization, series production).